-§ 3.32272 PUBLIC HEARING.
+§ 3.372 PUBLIC HEARING.

-- (A) No petition or ordinance that amends any of the provisions of this chapter or boundaries of the official zoning map may be adopted until a legislative public hearing has been held on such petition or ordinance in accordance with § 3.218, Legislative Public Hearing. - (B) (1) A public hearing shall be held by the Town Council before adoption of any proposed amendment of this chapternoticed in accordance with § 3.216, Public Notification.
+- (A) No petition or ordinance that amends any of the provisions of this chapter or boundaries of the official zoning map may be adopted until a legislative public hearing has been held on such petition or ordinance in accordance with § 3.218, Legislative Public Hearing. - (B) A public hearing shall be noticed in accordance with § 3.216, Public Notification.